its-shrestha/weather-app/README.md

-This is a simple project that combines the basics of front end development to deploy an app that can help keep track of live weather details in your city.
-Powered by WeatherAPI, this project uses HTML, CSS, JS, along with frameworks such as Bootstrap, to bring its users live updates of weather data, along with an ambient, creative user-interface which changes along with the changes in weather report, reflecting the said condition in the interface.
+A simple front-end project that fetches live weather updates using the WeatherAPI.
+Built with HTML, CSS, JavaScript, and Bootstrap, the app dynamically updates its interface to reflect current weather conditions — offering users an ambient and creative browsing experience.
+UI changes based on real-time data, bringing your city's weather to life.

-Image used purely for non-commercial, aesthetic purposes.
-All rights belong to original creators.
+Note: All images used are purely for non-commercial, aesthetic purposes.
+Full credit to the original creators.